FilipaGo/payup-app-prototype/README.md

 Only 2 out of 9 allow the user to request the payment of expenses and share them, albeit to a limited extent.

-Some companies' business models point to significant costs for the user in at least some specific circumstances — **PayUp aims to reduce these costs to a minimum**.
+Some companies' business models point to significant costs for the user in at least some specific circumstances — **PayUp will downsize these costs to a minimum.**

 Transfers made between wallet accounts are always free, however, cash-in transactions for the wallet account may have significant costs for the user.